nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 >In the event that a month does not contain the date, it will skip the month and there will be one less instance of the event.
 >eg. Recurring an event on 31/01/17 for next 2 months will skip Feburary and only add the event in March.

+### 3.16.
+Select by entering keywords/dates: `SELECT` `TaskIndex`

+Scrolls to the task with the selected task index in the relevant task pane

 ### 3.15.
 Exiting the program : `EXIT`